My new book, The First Black Archaeologist: A Life of John Wesley Gilbert, is available from Oxford University Press.

 Prof. Lee’s Recent and Upcoming Events

-Featured in Episode 1 (Alexander) of the new History Channel series, “Ancient Empires.”
+Featured in Episode 1 (Alexander) of the History Channel series, “Ancient Empires.”
 Click here to watch for free (with ads).

 December 2023 interview on UCLA Pourdavoud Center podcast, “Legacies of Ancient Persia.”
 Click here to listen.